sqlballs/mSQLg2c/modules/03-SQLServerImprovements.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/textbubble.png?raw=true"> <h2>03 - SQL Server Improvements</h2>

 In this workshop you'll cover how to systematically create a modern data estate using SQL Server in on-premises, in-cloud and hybrid solutions.

 In each module you'll get more references, which you should follow up on to learn more.
 Also watch for links within the text - click on each one to explore that topic.

 (<a href="file:///url" target="_blank">Make sure you check out the <b>Pre-Requisites</b> page before you start</a>.
 You'll need all of the items loaded there before you can proceed with the workshop.)

-Using the <a href="https://github.com/sqlballs/mSQLg2c/blob/main/modules/02-AuditingYour%20DataEstateArchitecture.md">processes, tools and procedures from the Auditing  Module</a>, the WideWorldImporters company has completed an initial audit of their data estate.They found multiple sources of data in their organization, including text files, spreadsheets, and Relational Database Management Systems (RDBMS) including SQL Server 2008 Instances along with some Instances of SQL Server 2012, 2014, and 2016 versions.
+Using the <a href="https://github.com/sqlballs/mSQLg2c/blob/main/modules/02-AuditingYour%20DataEstateArchitecture.md">processes, tools and procedures from the Auditing  Module</a>, the WideWorldImporters company has completed an initial audit of their data estate.They found multiple sources of data in their organization, including text files, spreadsheets, and Relational Database Management Systems (RDBMS) including SQL Server 2012 Instances along with some Instances of SQL Server 2017 for <a href = "https://docs.microsoft.com/en-us/sql/samples/wide-world-importers-what-is?view=sql-server-2017" target="_blank">their primary Line of Business (LOB) databases</a>.

 WideWorldImporters <a href="https://learn.microsoft.com/en-us/sql/sql-server/end-of-support/sql-server-end-of-support-overview?view=sql-server-ver16#lifecycle-dates">needs to upgrade the software that is out of support</a> and also evaulate which versions and editions will solve their problems.
 They have settled on evaulating the delta between SQL Server 2017 and the latest version of the on-premises SQL Server product, and they have divided their evaluation into various categories that they are interested in: